FAMILY OWNED, MADE IN THE USA 🇺🇸

 A thick, heavy mattress that adds extra weight to your RV can affect your vehicle’s performance on the road and burn extra fuel.
 The mattresses that come with RVs are usually thinner than a regular mattress to minimize weight.
 When choosing the type of mattress for your RV, it is important to find a balance between weight and comfort.
 For instance, a latex mattress will be much heavier than an innerspring, foam or hybrid mattresses.
 If you are used to a latex mattress, try a hybrid mattress that combines latex upholstery with an innerspring mattress that will give a similar bounce with less weight.
 Hybrid mattresses that combine a steel coil support like an innerspring or encased coil system with poly-foam or memory foam on top are also great options.

 The thickness of the mattress also adds additional weight and does not always guarantee additional comfort.
 Layers of high quality material can provide just as much comfort in a lower profile.
-Check out our Cape - 6 inch Hybrid Coil Mattress; its thinner profile reduces the load on your camper without forgoing comfort.
+Check out our Low-Profile Collection mattresses; they're thinner profile reduces the load on your camper without forgoing comfort.

 Choose the right mattress for how you sleep.